How to Obtain a Startup Visa for Japan

 Significantly, those in the startup visa program can access local government resources to help drive their business venture.

 Additionally, we also recommend partnering with an accelerator or incubator.
-Accelerators and incubators are local collaborative organizations that provide mentorship, networking, and often funding for innovative startups to get off the group.
+Accelerators and incubators are local collaborative organizations that provide mentorship, networking, and often funding for innovative startups.

 Besides, they can also help with the visa process for both the startup visa and the transition toward the business manager visa.